-5. Borrowing and Debt Strategy 2018/19 - 2028/29
+5. Borrowing and Debt Strategy 2020/21 - 2029/30

-- 5.1 At the end of 2017/18 the Council was temporarily over-borrowed due to securing PWLB borrowing of £15m on 28 March 2018 at advantageous interest rates.
-Table E in Appendix 6 forecasts that the Council will return to a broadly neutral borrowing position at the end of 2018/19 and will maintain this going forward.
-This indicates that the capital borrowing need (the Capital Financing Requirement) will be fully funded with external borrowing which is a mixture of short term and long term debt. - 5.2 Against this background and the risk within the economic forecast, caution will be adopted with the 2019/20 treasury operations.
-The Section 95 Officer will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances. - 5.3 If it was felt that there was a significant risk of a sharp fall in long and short term rates, e.g. due to a marked increase of risks around relapse into recession or of risks of deflation, then long term borrowing will be postponed, and potential rescheduling from fixed rate funding into short term borrowing will be considered. - 5.4 If it was felt that there was a significant risk of a much sharper rise in long and short term rates than that currently forecast, perhaps arising from a greater than expected increase in world economic activity or a sudden increase in inflation risks, then the portfolio position will be re-appraised with the likely action that fixed rate funding will be drawn whilst interest rates were still relatively cheap. - 5.5 Any decisions will be reported to Members via the Members Bulletin at the next available opportunity.
+- 5.1 At the end of 2018/19 the Council was slightly under-borrowed.
+Table E in Appendix 6 forecasts that the Council will return to a broadly neutral borrowing position at the end of 2026/27 and will maintain this going forward.
+This indicates that the capital borrowing need (the Capital Financing Requirement) will be fully funded with external borrowing which is a mixture of short term and long term debt.

+- 5.2 Against this background and the risk within the economic forecast, caution will be adopted with the 2020/21 treasury operations.
+The Section 95 Officer will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances.

+- 5.3 If it was felt that there was a significant risk of a sharp fall in long and short term rates, e.g. due to a marked increase of risks around relapse into recession or of risks of deflation, then long term borrowing will be postponed, and potential rescheduling from fixed rate funding into short term borrowing will be considered.

+- 5.4 If it was felt that there was a significant risk of a much sharper rise in long and short term rates than that currently forecast, perhaps arising from a greater than expected increase in world economic activity or a sudden increase in inflation risks, then the portfolio position will be re-appraised with the likely action that fixed rate funding will be drawn whilst interest rates were still relatively cheap.

+- 5.5 HM Treasury increased its interest rates by 1% on 9 October 2019 with many local authorities now viewing HM Treasury as a lender of last resort.
+It is likely that alternative providers of finance will step into the market for lending to local authorities and the Council will make full use of available financing to ensure the optimum borrowing strategy.

+- 5.6 Any decisions will be reported to Members via the Members Bulletin at the next available opportunity.

+- 5.7 Sources of borrowing for the Council include:

+- HM Treasury;

+- Local Authorities;

+- Banks;

+- Pension Funds;

+- Insurance Companies;

+- Market long term;

+- Market short term;

+- Market LOBOs;

+- Overdraft;

+- Internal (capital receipts / revenue balances); and

+- Finance Leases.